csmorvan/nao-sar-mental-health/README.md

 ---

-## Project Overview
+## 🔧 Project Overview

 This project explores the use of **Socially Assistive Robots (SARs)** as supportive tools for individuals experiencing stress or mental-health–related challenges.
-Our system enables the NAO robot to provide short, calming interactions designed to help users regulate stress levels through:
+The system enables the NAO robot to provide short, calming interactions designed to help users regulate stress levels through:

 - Guided breathing exercises
 - Positive affirmation delivery
 - Calm break activities
 - Simple supportive dialogue

-The goal is to demonstrate how SARs can contribute to emotional support through **non-clinical, low-intensity interactions**.
+The main goal is to demonstrate how SARs can contribute to emotional support through **non-clinical, low-intensity interactions** using concepts learned during lecture.

 ---